Unlayer Enterprise: Your Guide to Embeddable Tech at Scale

 For example, if every tool panel (text, image, video, etc.) is mounted at startup, Vue spends time initializing components that may never be used during a session.

-when you want to toggle visibility (but keep the component in memory), and v-if
+Use v-show when you want to toggle visibility (but keep the component in memory), and v-if when you want to completely remove and re-add components.

 <!-- Keeps the component in DOM, better for frequently used panels -->